-Undergraduate students who are enrolled as a full-time student (12 hours or more per semester) in an engineering degree program (or general engineering), and who are at the rank of sophomore, junior or senior are eligible for other scholarship opportunities.
+Undergraduates enrolled as full-time students (12 hours or more per semester) in an engineering degree program (or general engineering), and who are at the rank of sophomore, junior or senior, are eligible for other scholarship opportunities.
 Some of these are identified below.
 Students are advised through campus email about these awards and others that arise as funding is available.

 The college strongly advocates international experience for its undergraduate students.
 A limited number of $500-$1000 grants are available for enrolled Carl R. Ice College of Engineering students each year who plan to participate in an education abroad program.
 To learn more about the International Experience Grant, visit the College's Education Abroad page.